hyf1888/JustLend-DAO-Doc/docs/getting_started/concepts/liquidations.md

     * The type and amount of collateral you will get.
     * The type and amount of debt to be repaid.
-    * Select the asset you wish to repay and the collateral you wish to seize.
+  Select the asset you wish to repay and the collateral you wish to claim, then enter the repayment amount.

 * **Execute the Transaction:** Confirm the repayment amount.
 The system will prompt you to sign the transaction via your wallet.